Koraga people: Religion

 Although an untouchable community, the Koraga regard themselves as Hindus, albeit ones who follow a tribal religious system.
 Despite being discriminated by other higher ranked groups, they exert a sense of superstitious fear because those groups consider the Koraga to be capable of influencing events through the use of magic and witchcraft.
 They worship spirits known as Bhutas as well as some devas and a sun god.
-Although once they practiced a form of matrilineal inheritance known as Aliya Santana, the Koraga may now be patrilineal (Makkala Santana).
+Although once they practised a form of matrilineal inheritance known as Aliya Santana, the Koraga may now be patrilineal (Makkala Santana).
 They practice endogamy with regard to their three main subdivisions, the Sappina, Ande and Kappada Koraga.
 Each of the three subdivisions are further divided into clans known as balis, and they do not marry within their own clan.

 Diet

-The diet of the Koraga is generally of poor quality in part because they spend between 40 and 50 per cent of their income on alcohol, which is consumed by all ages, and they also indulge in beedi and betel.
+The diet of the Koraga is generally of poor quality because they are poor.
 They subsist mainly on rice and meats such as pork and beef, although they are increasingly also using produce such as pulses and vegetables.
 Their meat is often sourced from animals that have died naturally rather than by slaughter.
 Malnutrition is common among Koraga children due to poor diet and this is something of concern to the Government health authorities.
 Despite Government schemes designed to improve the nutritional content of their food, the implementation has been poor and Koraga people have sometimes demanded improvements to it.